department-of-veterans-affairs/va.gov-team/products/disability/disability-compensation-claim/bdd/BDD Research/Initial-usability-March2020/BDD-research-findings.md

  - The users mostly went through the BDD flow fast, with little effort and confusion (one user went through the entire flow in approximately 5-6 minutes).
 The steps seemed to be self-explanatory for the users.

 **Are users missing any information in order to feel confident moving forward?**
  - When users click on the link ("Learn more about BDD"), they find this information helpful.
 They are fine with it opening in a new tab.
- - A couple of users have security concerns about uploading private medical records andBank account information onto this page.
+One user felt this info (including the eligibility info) should be surfaced first in the BDD flow.
  - A couple of users asked for a confirmation number or a claim number at the end of the flow.
  - Several users would like an email confirmation after going through the BDD flow.
  - Several users want a print button on the last (Submission) page.
 Users do appreciate the tracking option.

 **Are there other questions or concerns the user has while completing the BDD process?**
  - A couple of users think it is premature to ask for Bank info, as they have no idea if they will get any benefits.
- - A few users think the questions about Additional benefits and additional aid are unnecessary at this stage of the process and suggest that they be optional.
+ - A few users think the questions about Additional benefits and additional aid are unnecessary at this stage of the process and suggest that these be optional.
+  - A couple of users have security concerns about uploading private medical records and Bank account information.
   - Several users think they should also get a text or email about receiving a phone call (and from what number) for a claim exam (one user said won’t answer any unknown numbers due to all the phishing attempts going on.)

 **What do veterans think will happen after the form is submitted?**